Manishearth/manishearth.github.io/source/drafts/fraud.md

  [^fido]: FIDO2/WebAuthn, *where offered*, include the website's domain in the cryptographic exchange, so a phishing website cannot simply pass the signature through.
  [^android]: Just recently, Android introduced [impersonated call detection][android-call].
  [android-call]: https://blog.google/security/android-fake-call-detection/
- [^redteam]: It's worth highlighting: Defenders get these capabilities too!
+ [^redteam]: Defenders get these capabilities too!
 Mozilla's [conclusion from using Mythos to red-team Firefox][mozilla-bholley] was optimistic: they believe there's a real chance that by running these tools they can actually find *all* of the security vulnerabilities, instead of playing best-effort whack-a-mole.
  [mozilla-bholley]: https://blog.mozilla.org/en/privacy-security/ai-security-zero-day-vulnerabilities/